 Bachelor of Science in Music Education

 Bachelor of Science in Music Education as a component of the five-year Integrated Bachelor’s/Master’s degree, conferred by the Neag School of Education.
 Students seeking a degree in music education enter the University of Connecticut as “pre-teaching in music education” students in the Department of Music.
 Admission requires the same procedures as for other music degree programs, including an audition and aural skills assessment.
-During their second year music education students apply for admission to the teacher-education program in the Neag School of Education and, if accepted, subsequently enter that school.
+During their second-year music education students apply for admission to the teacher-education program in the Neag School of Education and, if accepted, subsequently enter that school.
 Upon completion of the teacher-education program, students graduate with three degrees: the Bachelor of Arts in Music, the Bachelor of Science in Music Education, and the Master of Arts in Curriculum and Instruction.
 See the Neag School of Education section of this catalog for details and degree requirements.

 The department offers the M.A., M.Mus., D.M.A., and Ph.D. degrees.
 Consult the Graduate Catalog for details.